Kuzhandai Ullam: Plot

 A rich painter meets a tribal girl at a forest and falls in love with her.
 He finds himself married to her without knowing it, spends a night with her blissfully and then is forced into marrying a city girl to satisfy his mother.
-His emotional involvement with the tribal girl, whom he just cannot erase from memory complicates things.
+His emotional involvement with the tribal girl, whom he just cannot erase from his memory complicates things.
 Ultimately, thanks to two children, the broken hearts are united.